bevy-cheatbook/bevy-cheatbook/src/platforms/_index.md

    Bevy, albeit with limited performance (compared to a native desktop version), due to lack of multithreading, and some other possible caveats.
  - Mobile support is minimal and broken.
 It will build, but may or may not run.
-   Expect to immediately run into major issues.
+   Expect to immediately encounter major issues.
  - Game console support is still completely non-existent yet.

 If you are interested in these other platforms and you'd like to help improve